PayRpc/Bitcoin_Sprint_Production/WHITEPAPER.md

 Bitcoin Sprint represents a revolutionary approach to blockchain data relay and processing, delivering enterprise-grade performance with sub-millisecond latency for multi-chain block event distribution.
 This white paper outlines the technical architecture, enterprise features, and production-ready components that establish Bitcoin Sprint as the premier solution for institutional blockchain infrastructure.

-The system introduces advanced relay tiers (FREE, BUSINESS, ENTERPRISE), sophisticated caching mechanisms, and comprehensive monitoring capabilities designed to handle high-frequency blockchain data with unprecedented reliability and performance.
+The system introduces advanced relay tiers (FREE, BUSINESS, ENTERPRISE), sophisticated caching mechanisms, enterprise-grade deduplication with machine learning optimization, and comprehensive monitoring capabilities designed to handle high-frequency blockchain data with unprecedented reliability and performance.

 ---